petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/managing-object-entries-using-graphql.md

 # Managing Object Entries Using GraphQL

-Use GraphQL to manage custom object entries in Liferay efficiently.
+You can use GraphQL to manage custom object entries in Liferay efficiently.
 This API framework simplifies data interaction and serves as an alternative to [REST APIs]((./object-api-basics.md)).
 With GraphQL, you can query specific data, reduce network requests, and improve application performance.

 Read [Consuming GraphQL APIs](../../../../headless-delivery/consuming-apis/consuming-graphql-apis.md) to learn more about GraphQL in Liferay.